fsdevcom2000/mikrotik-wifi-monitoring/README.md

 ### FailThreshold

-Number of failed checks before a device is considered offline.
+Number of consecutive failed checks before a device is considered offline.

 Example: